miku3920/miku-web-app/README.md

 </script>
 ```

-Some functions (ex. `WebApp.MainButton.onClick()`) that are not part of web elements may not be triggered on some platforms.
-If you use these functions, you need to add the following settings:
+There are some functions (e.g. `WebApp.MainButton.onClick()`) that may not be triggered on some platforms.
+In this case, you can try adding the following code to your application:

 ```javascript
 // For Windows Phone app